sentinelsat/sentinelsat/README.rst

 sentinelsat
 ============

-Utility to search and download Sentinel-1 imagery.
+Utility pack to search and download Sentinel-1 imagery.

 Installation
 ============